-In accordance with Article 148 of the Industrial Property Right Law, a registered trade mark can be pledged under the Movable Pledge Law.
-A pledge over a trade mark is registered with the Trademark Registry and publicly announced upon registration to the Movable Pledge Registry.
+In accordance with Article 148 of the Industrial Property Right Law, a registered trade mark can be pledged and such pledge over a trade mark is registered with the Trademark Registry under the Industrial Property Right Law.
+Alternatively, a registered trade mark can be pledged under the Movable Pledge Law.